philcali/lmxml/notes/about.markdown

-Light Markup to XML (LMXML) is a library for quickly creating recursive decent markup without the necessary obligation of opening or closing tags.
+Light Markup to XML (LMXML) is markup that is intended to be converted into a recursive decent markup without the necessary obligation of opening or closing tags.
+A highly customizable transpiler of sorts.

 Curious?
 Try the command-line [app][app], or the GAE [web-app][web-app].